MehmetGalioglu/Resume/README.md

 # Projects

-In this project, I created a UI automation framework, using ***Selenium & Cucumber***.
-I applied ***POM Design pattern***, creating page objects for each page, and creating corresponding step classes which connects the methods inside page objects to the ***Cucumber*** steps by instantiating the class object of the page.
-This project was build using basic principles of ***OOP***, combines ***BDD*** with Selenium to test integrity of the website.
-Therefore this project is scalable for future tests on this specific website.
+In this project, I designed a test automation to execute end to end testing of DemoQA Bookstore Application using ***Cucumber BDD Framework*** and ***POM Design Pattern***.
+In the first part of the project, I sent Api requests to create a user and add some books to the user account.
+In the second part, Api responses are verified over the UI of the application.
+In this project every change can be contoroled over the cucumber steps.
+Therefore it is a scalable and sustainable project.

   ***[End to end testing of DemoQA Bookstore Application](https://github.com/MehmetGalioglu/E2ETestingOfTheBookStoreApplication)***